 The lodge with its beautiful living room, sun room and terrace has fantastic views of the volcanoes and the Kisoro valley below.

 The luxury bandas reflect the magic of the aesthetic traditions of the Bufimbira people, with their distinct colours.
-Each Banda has a an ensuite luxury shower room, fireplace and private porch.
+Each Banda has an ensuite luxury shower room, fireplace and private porch.

 - 6 stone guest bandas with papyrus roofs (3 doubles, 3 twins)